Feminist art movement: Performance art

 During the 1970s and until now (21st century), performance art and the feminist art movement well interact with each other, as the aspect of 'performance' is an effective way for women artists to communicate a physical and visceral message The interaction of art with the viewer throughout performance art has significant impact emotionally.
 Moreover, as the artists and works are combined into one art and there is no separation, performance art, and feminist art is also a nice element to evaluate the artists' actual experiences.
 It strives to question and criticize patriarchy, gender norms, and female oppression.
 Feminist performance artists work to empower women, bring attention to gender inequality, and spark social and political change through their bodies, voices, and other artistic forms.

 For example, Regina José Galindo, is a Guatemalan performance artist who specializes in body art.
 Galindo's female body works focus on two major representations: First, the representation of the "excessive, carnalized, grotesque and abject female body"; Second, on the "female body that has been subjected to violence at a private and public level".
 Galindo uses the body to explore "female sexuality, notions of feminine beauty, race or domestic and national violence".

 For another example, there is Karen Finley, a female performer who performs nude, by shocking her audiences with violent and sexually abusing stories.
 Within Finley's performance, she used to stand at the point as "victims of rape, child abuse, AIDS, domestic violence and racism".
-Finely is using her body and the nudity from her body performance to "speak for other women who are unable to speak for themselves...".
-Finely's body is a medium to present as a "site of oppression".
-Though, the critique Finely's nudity performances as "pornographic", Finely believes that a woman's body can become a representative of all the bodies of all women who had/have/will be suffered from those oppression.
+Finley is using her body and the nudity from her body performance to "speak for other women who are unable to speak for themselves...".
+Finley's body is a medium to present as a "site of oppression".
+Though some critiques of Finley's nudity performances describe her work as "pornographic", Finley believes that a woman's body can become a representative of all the bodies of all women who had/have/will be suffered from those oppression.

 The emergence of digital graphic art created by Rupert García represents feminist art and political communication of Black feminist and political advocacy of Dr. Angela Davis.